nihil21/parallel_nn/README.md

 - `verbosity` (optional): if 0 (default) only benchmarks are printed, otherwise it will print input data, output data, benchmarks and validity check.

 The script `parallel_nn/cuda_nn/evaluate.sh` automates the execution of the program varying the problem size, recording each effective bandwidth, computational throughput and speed-up w.r.t.
 CPU.

+## 3. Report
+The file `parallel_nn/Report.pdf` contains an in-depth analysis of the parallel algorithms.